 You can read about and search for the best camera backpacks reviews here on Amazon.

-Amazon has a great return policy, but even if you don't buy a backpack there, it is great resource.
+Amazon has a great return policy, but even if you don't buy a backpack there, it is great resource for finding out the issues that other photographers are having with their camera backpacks.

 You can use one of the free mind map sites to help with your decision on the best camera backpacks.
 Here is the link to one that I've used for buying decisions.